-3. A contemporary kitchen and living space
+3. Combine a contemporary kitchen and living space

 This four-bedroom detached house built in 1903 in Chesham Bois, Buckinghamshire, had a modern single-storey open-plan extension.
 This transformed the way the family use the house.
 The Eileen dining table from B&B Italia, with its Carrara marble top, reflects the cool surfaces in kitchen area.

-4. A contemporary eclectic kitchen diner
+4. Design a contemporary eclectic kitchen diner

 In this four-bedroom detached house in Aylesbury, the owners made better use of the space they had by converting the garage and knocking through.
 This gave them enough space for a large kitchen-diner, plus a utility room and WC.
 Table and benches are from Design Shack Interiors, bar stools are from eBay.

-5. A side return extension
+5. Make the most of a side return extension

-A side-return extension enabled this four-bedroom Victorian terraced house in Balham, London, to be transformed into a bright living area that all the family can use together.
+A side return extension enabled this four-bedroom Victorian terraced house in Balham, London, to be transformed into a bright living area that all the family can use together.
 The couple hired carpenter, Joe Chambers, to build a bespoke kitchen complete with peninsular island to double up as a breakfast bar .
 The bar stools are from Private Floor, and the flooring is from Havwoods.

-6. A reworked interior layout
+6. Rework your interior layout

-This six-bedroom Victorian terraced house in Hastings, East Sussex has been transformed with dark, moody tones.
+This six bedroom Victorian terraced house in Hastings, East Sussex has been transformed with dark, moody tones.
 A wall was removed between the kitchen, scullery and the bathroom to make this long galley shape.
 Bespoke brick slips flooring are from Cathedral Stone & Brick.
 The marble work surface is from Marble 2 Marvel, and the wine boxes are from Crates4You.

 Love dark colours?
 Don't miss these dramatically moody kitchen design ideas.